 - A large piece of paper and a pen

-***Now after reading a very sad news article last week about a 4 year old inhaling ground cinnamon and dying from inhaling the substance, I immediately put the cinnamon back in the cupboard.
+***After reading a very sad news article about a 4 year old inhaling ground cinnamon and dying from inhaling the substance, I immediately put the cinnamon back in the cupboard.
 Please do the same.

 At the top of one, I wrote “Like” and drew a smiley face, and at the top of the other I wrote “Hate” with a sad face.
 In the middle circle I wrote “OK.”